-The reason he watches a child in preference to an adult is that the latter stays out of physical life approximately one thousand years, while a babe has a new embodiment inside of a very few years; some even find a new environment after a few months and are born within a year.
+Initiation has opened to him the invisible world, he is given the opportunity to satisfy himself concerning rebirth.
+He is shown a child that has recently passed out of the body.
+On account of its tender years it takes birth quickly, probably within a year after death.
+The new Initiate watches this child until finally it enters the mother's womb, to emerge as a newborn babe again.
+The reason he watches a child in preference to an adult is that the latter stays out of physical life approximately one thousand years while a babe has a new embodiment inside of a very few years; some even find a new environment after a few months and are born within a year.

-During this time the new initiate also has opportunities to study the life and actions of those who are in purgatory and the First Heaven, which are the heaven and hell referred to in the Bible.
-This was what Christ helped his disciples to do: to see and to know.
-Upon the rock of this truth the Church is founded, for if there were no rebirth there could be no evolutionary progress and consequently all advancement would be an impossibility.
+During this time the new Initiate has opportunities also to study the life and actions of those who are in purgatory and the first heaven, which are the hell and heaven referred to in the Bible.
+This was what Christ helped His disciples to do-to see and to know.
+Upon the rock of this truth the Church is founded, for if there were no rebirth there could be no evolutionary progress, and consequently all advancement would be an impossibility.

-But what then is the way to realization? is the great question and to this there is and can be only one answer-the unfoldment of the sixth sense by means of which the Mystic discovers this immortal shadow that the Rev. Miller speaks about.
-Heaven and Hell are all about us.
-Our own past lives and the lives of our contemporaries have been thrown upon the screen of time and are there ready to be read at any time when we shall build our senses so that we may read them.

-The electric light focused through a stereopticon lens projects a brilliant image of a suitable slide when there is darkness, but leaves no visible imprint whatever when the Sun's rays strike the screen.
-We also, if we would read the Mystic scroll of our past, must learn to still our senses so that the world without disappears in darkness.
-Then, by the light of the spirit, we shall see the pictures of the past take the place of the present.
+But what then is the way to realization?
+This is the great question, and to this there is and can be only one answer-the unfoldment of the sixth sense by means of which the mystic discovers the immortal shadow that the Presbyterian minister speaks about.
+Heaven and hell are all about us; our own past lives and the lives of our contemporaries have been thrown upon the screen of time and are there ready to be read at any time when we shall have built senses so that we may read them.
+The electric light focused through a stereopticon lens projects a brilliant image of a slide when there is darkness, but leaves no visible imprint whatever when the sun's rays strike the screen.
+Similarly, if we would read the mystic scroll of our past, we must learn to still our senses so that the world without disappears in darkness.
+Then by the light of the spirit we shall see the pictures of the past take the place of those of the present.

-This shadow seen by Pastor Miller around the body is analogous to the photosphere, or aura, of the Sun and the planets.
+The shadow seen by the Presbyterian minister around the body is analogous to the photosphere or aura of the sun and the planets.
 Each of those great bodies has such an invisible shadow, that is to say, invisible under ordinary conditions.
-We see the photosphere of the Sun when the physical orb is obscured during an eclipse, but at no other time; so also with this shadow or photosphere of man: when we learn to control our sense of sight so that we may look at LORD of all being, throned afar, Thy glory flames from sun and star; Center and soul of every sphere, Yet to each loving heart how near!
+We see the photosphere of the sun when the physical orb is obscured during an eclipse, but at no other time.
+So also with this shadow or photosphere of man.
+When we learn to control our sense of sight so that we may look at a man without seeing his physical form, then this photosphere or aura may be seen in all its splendor, for the colors of earth are dull in comparison with those spiritual living fires which surround and emanate from each human being.